Italian Socialist Party: Rise of fascism

 After the Russian Revolution of 1917, the PSI quickly aligned itself in support of the Bolshevik movement in Russia and supported its call for the overthrow of the bourgeoisie.
+In its party congress held in Bologna, the party voted to join the Communist International, becoming the first party outside of the former Russian Empire to do so.
 In the 1919 Italian general election, the PSI, led by Nicola Bombacci, reached its highest result ever: 32.0% and 156 seats in the country's Chamber of Deputies.
 From 1919 to the 1920s, Socialists and Fascists emerged as prominent rival movements in Italy's urban centres, often resorting to political violence in their clashes.
 In 1919, the Socialist Party of Turin formed the Red Army of Turin, which was accompanied by a proposal to organise a national confederation of Red Scouts and Cyclists.
-At the 1921 Livorno Congress, the left wing of the party broke away in 1921 to form the Communist Party of Italy (PCdI), a division from which the PSI never recovered and that had enormous consequences on Italian politics.
+At the 1921 Livorno Congress, the party got expelled from the Comintern after its left wing broke away in 1921 to form the Communist Party of Italy (PCd'I), a division from which the PSI never recovered and that had enormous consequences on Italian politics.
 In 1922, another split occurred when the reformist wing of the party, headed by Turati and Giacomo Matteotti, was expelled and formed the Unitary Socialist Party (PSU).

 Matteotti was assassinated by Fascists in 1924 and shortly afterwards a Fascist one-party dictatorship was established in Italy.
 The PSI and all other political parties except the Fascist party were banned in 1926.
 The party's leadership remained in exile during the Fascist years; in 1930, the PSU was re-integrated into the PSI.
 The party was a member of the Labour and Socialist International between 1930 and 1940.